 Ready to explore the world of smart light switches?
 Our buying guide has the information you need to know, as well as some recommendations.

-As with any element of home design, smart light switches offer an abundance of choice.
+As with any element of home design, smart light switches offer an abundance of choices.
 And while you might think the additional features would make smart light switches bulky, they’re commonly quite thin and able to fit almost flush with your wall.
 Depending on the model, you might be able to choose different colors, shapes, and thicknesses to mesh with your dėcor.
 Select the version that’s best for you, remembering that most switches can be easily painted to match the wall.

 The primary advantage of a smart light switch is the ability to control the lighting without physically touching the switch.
 The method you use to control the lights can vary (more on that below), but if used correctly, you can turn on, turn off, dim, set timers, schedule, and randomize your lights from afar.
 Certain models offer sunrise and sunset syncing, which uses weather data to match your light’s brightness to daylight.